ngs-doo/dsl-json/README.md

  * by defining custom conversion class and referencing it from property with converter through `@JsonAttribute`
  * by implementing `JsonObject` and appropriate `JSON_READER`

-Custom converter for `java.time.LocalTime` can be found in [example project](examples/MavenJava8/src/main/java/com/dslplatform/maven/Example.java#L182)
+Custom converter for `java.time.LocalTime` can be found in [example project](examples/MavenJava/src/main/java/com/dslplatform/maven/Example.java#L182)
 Annotation processor will check if custom type implementations have appropriate signatures.
+...
+TODO ...
 Converter for `java.util.ArrayList` can be found in [same example project](examples/MavenJava6/src/main/java/com/dslplatform/maven/Example.java#L38)

 `@JsonConverter` which implements `Configuration` will also be registered in `META-INF/services` which makes it convenient to [setup initialization](examples/MavenJava6/src/main/java/com/dslplatform/maven/ImmutablePerson.java#L48).

-All of the above custom type examples work out-of-the-box in Java8 version of the library.
+All of the above custom type examples work out-of-the-box.

-Custom converter for Java8 is a class with 2 static methods, eg:
+Custom converter is a class with 2 static methods, eg:

 	public static abstract class LocalTimeConverter {
 		public static LocalTime read(JsonReader reader) throws IOException {